What We Do

 AfterHours is an alternative ministry to serve the poor and the spiritually independent.

-Every time we get together, we make approximately 100 PB&J lunches that we give away to the homeless the very next day (Service in the service).
+Every time we gather together, we make over 100 PB&J sandwich filled sack lunches that we give away to the homeless the next day in Downtown Denver’s Civic Center Park.
+This is our consistent Service in the service.
 Feeding people is our Call to Worship.
-Since we started this ministry, we have helped feed thousands of people this way.
-We are now our own faith community and doing things in our own unique way.
+Through this ministry we provide over 35,000 lunches a year to people in need.